 If the holiday falls on a weekday during a regular collection day (Tuesday - Friday), trash and recycling collection will shift to the next day, through Saturday, with no collections on Sunday.
 There are NO makeup days for yard trim collection.

-View a full holiday schedule for trash, recycling and yard trim collection.
+View the full holiday schedule for trash, recycling, and yard trim collection.

-In the event of inclement weather, residents are advised that bulky trash, once-a-week trash and recycling, and yard trim/waste collections may be delayed or suspended due to road or weather-related conditions.
-If collection services are postponed, every effort will be made to pick-up the missed collections on the following day after that day’s regular collections.
-Residents are reminded to leave their collection containers at the curbside and that pickups can occur from 6 a.m. to 8 p.m.
+In the event of inclement weather, residents are advised that bulky trash, once-a-week trash and recycling, and yard trim/organics collections may be delayed or suspended due to road or weather-related conditions.

 In all cases, residents are reminded to adhere to their current HOA or civic association rules and regulations regarding trash and recycling placed in public areas.